faheemmalik11/CodeSignal-Solutions/README.md

 # CodeSignal-Solutions
-This is the repository where i push solution of CodeSignal problems
+This is the repository where i push solution of CodeSignal problems.